tomopy/tomopy-short-course/README.md

 ## Source-code Organization
 This repository contains the source files to run the workshop.

 `activities/` contains a conda environment yaml listing required packages, markdown pages, jupyter notebooks, and materials for each of the course activities.
-Activities 5...7 may also be explored online using [Binder](https://mybinder.org/v2/gh/tomography/tomopy-short-course/master).
+All activities may also be explored online using a [Jupyter Lab hosted on MyBinder](https://mybinder.org/v2/gh/tomography/tomopy-short-course/master?urlpath=lab).

 `solutions/` contains example scripts for the two final activities.